bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 ### Axioms
 * `Location some HealthcareAccess` <br />
-If some Location exists, it has some influence on HealthcareAccess services, including distance to Hospitals, Pharmacies, and other Healthcare services.
+If some Location exists, it has some influence on HealthcareAccess services, including proximity to Hospitals, Pharmacies, and other Healthcare services.

 ## Person
 ![schema-diagram](schema-diagrams/person.jpg)